 Click on your state to see the impact of student debt.

-States are leading the charge in the fight to end the student debt crisis by championing progressive policy change and standing up for borrowers.
-Over the last two years, a dozen states have pushed back against predatory actors by passing legislation that provides state-level protections for student loan borrowers.
+States are leading the charge in the fight to end the student debt crisis by passing legislation that provides state-level protections for student loan borrowers and pushes back against predatory actors.